PostHog/posthog.com/contents/blog/posthog-vs-heap.md

 ### 3. Transparent pricing.
 No forced sales calls.

-Signing up to PostHog is as simple as creating an account and [adding our Javascript snippet](/docs/integrate).
+Signing up to PostHog is as simple as creating an account and [adding our JavaScript snippet](/docs/integrate).
 That's it.
 Want more features?
 Just put in a card and pay for what you use.
 We have a [generous free tier](/pricing), so you may not pay anything at all.
 No sales calls.
 No optional add-ons.
-No complicated product tiers.
+No confusing product tiers.
 Just sign up and start building.

 ## Feature comparison